Gas Safety Week 2021

-Gas Safety Week is back and this year hits its 10th anniversary.
-Taking place from 14 to 20 September, Gas Safety Week 2020 will see installers, organisations and the public, work together as part of a national campaign to raise awareness of gas safety.
+Gas Safety Week is back with a bang!
+Now in its 11th year, the event is taking place from 13th to 19th September, and promises to bring installers, organisations and the public together, as part of a national campaign to raise awareness of gas safety.

-As an avid supporter of the Gas Safety Week, the CIPHE has put together its top gas safety tips to help spread the word:
+As an avid supporter of the Gas Safety Week, the CIPHE has put together its top ten gas safety tips to help spread the word.

 Tip 1) Always use a Gas Safe registered engineer to work on gas appliances

 Not only is it against the law to employ an unregistered gas fitter, but it could also cost you your life.
 Poorly installed and maintained gas appliances are at best unreliable and expensive to fix, and at worst can be deadly.
 It is never worth the risk.